masbadges-anthony/mas-swim-badges/supabase/SCHEMA.md

 - *Scoped reads* — only the registrant, claiming parent, that center's admin, the assigned examiner, and program leadership can see a candidate.

+**Parent-facing reads are redacted.** `list_session_tracker()` returns session data to a parent whose child is enrolled, but nulls examiner/booker phone and email and both instructor/examiner remarks for parent-only scope — contact is revealed only to governance and to the owner of that contact.
+Emails and contact details are never exposed by default; they surface only at designated communication stages.

 **Conflict of interest is enforced in data.** `enforce_assessment_coi()` rejects any result whose assessor instructs the candidate, and any assessor who isn't an active examiner.
 It is a trigger — not a UI rule — so a direct API call can't